sfigg/commercialization-public/docset/customize/mdm/enterpriseappvmanagement-csp.md

 <p style="margin-left: 20px">Used to perform App-V synchronization.</p>

 **AppVPublishing/Sync/PublishXML**
-<p style="margin-left: 20px">Used to execute the App-V synchronization using the Publishing protocol.</p>
+<p style="margin-left: 20px">Used to execute the App-V synchronization using the Publishing protocol.
+For more information about the protocol see [[MS-VAPR]: Virtual Application Publishing and Reporting (App-V) Protocol](https://msdn.microsoft.com/en-us/library/mt739986.aspx).</p>
 <p style="margin-left: 20px">Supported operations are Get, Delete, and Execute.</p>